If you suffer from chronic pain or have recently endured an acute injury, osteopathy can be extremely helpful in your recovery.

 Osteopathy involves the manipulation of muscles and bones to facilitate healing, using the philosophy that the body can and must heal itself.
-The practitioner of any form of treatment isn’t there to cure the condition but to guide the body to a healing state.
-This contrasts with more conventional views of medicine which believe the body is a machine that is constantly breaking down, requiring medical intervention to keep it functioning.
+A doctor of osteopathic medicine uses this form of treatment with a focus less on curing a condition and more on guiding your body to a healing state.
+This contrasts with more conventional views of medicine which believes the body is a machine that is constantly breaking down, requiring medical intervention to keep it functioning.

 Fundamental to the body’s ability to heal is its capacity to circulate its various fluids, including lymph, blood, and digestive juices.
 The body’s musculature moves these fluids throughout the body, so manipulating muscle by manipulating bones and joints helps keep the body’s fluids circulating unimpeded.

 Osteopathy began in the United States in the nineteenth century with the work of Doctor Andrew Taylor Still.
 Still’s work laid the foundation for osteopathy, and since then the field has spread around the world.
 Many western countries now have osteopathic medical schools that train and license osteopathic physicians, recognizing osteopathic manipulative medicine in the same way as more conventional medicine.

 In the US, osteopathic physicians are licensed like standard general practitioners (GPs).
 How osteopathic doctors are licensed depends on the country.
 Pain management is the most common condition osteopaths treat, from acute to chronic.

 The field of osteopathy has over the past decades become divided into two streams recognized by most western nations.
 Osteopathic physicians receive their licenses through medical colleges.
 These physicians can prescribe medication and perform invasive procedures when needed.
 Osteopaths, on the other hand, are trained by independent associations in non-invasive techniques, focusing on muscle and bone manipulation and massage.